alexanderbeat/randomforest-classification-project/README.md

 # that's a crap load of columns.
 I'm going to drop some repeats because some of them are repeating information.
 ```

-## drop more columns that have repeat info
+## Feature selection - drop more columns that have repeat info

 ```python